-Biochar training for poor farmers has become Warm Heart Environment’s number one goal.
+Biochar training for smallholder farmers has become Warm Heart Environment’s number one goal.
 Over the past 50 years the population in Thailand has increased 146%, from 27.4 million to 67.2 million.
-40% of the population are poor farmers. who have little to no biochar training in regards to sustainable agriculture practices.
+40% of the population are smallholder farmers. who have little to no biochar training in regards to sustainable agriculture practices.

 As the population has grown, so has the pollution created by the standard practice of burning crop residue after harvest.
 The air quality in Thailand has reached high risk levels.
 It is also a major contributor to global warming.

 The process of burning the crop residue in the fields destroys the soils, depleting nutrients and killing off microbes necessary for healthy plant production.
 Chemical fertilizers and pesticides have been used as a means to improve the soils, which in turn has polluted the groundwater.